 Pudding Pond Trail.
 1 mile out and back to stream, mostly gravel; total trail is a 2.5 mile loop.
 Dirt.
 Trailhead on Thompson Road, off Artist Falls Road.
 The trail is partly along a stream; the full loop has nice views of the pond.
 Map at https://conwaynh.org/wp-content/uploads/2017/06/Pudding-Pond_2015.pdf (walked 4/23/19 – snowy and wet)

 Smith Eastman Trail along Saco River.
 0.8 out and back.
 Dirt/ gravel.
 Trail head at the Smith Eastman Bridge, on Meetinghouse Hill Road, behind the Conway Police Station.
-The trail runs along the Saco River; and connects to additional trails.
+Roots make the surface uneven in the first 100 years then it smooths out.
+The trail runs along the Saco River; and connects to additional trails to Kennett High School and Lamplighters.
 Map on kiosk at parking area.
-Online map is being updated; watch Town of Conway website. (walked 04/22/19; snowy and wet)
+Can continue for full 2 miles out before return.

 Sunset Beach Road.
 One mile out and back.
 Gravel surface.
 Trailhead just south of Purity Spring Resort on Route 153 at the junction of Horseleg Hill Road.
 There are several cellar holes along this old dirt road, and two short Audubon trails leave from the road. http://www.nhaudubon.org/wp-content/uploads/2016/05/Hoyt.pdf (need to walk for 2019)